Shaadi Mubarak: Production

-Development

 The shooting of the series was supposed to begin in March 2020.
-However, due to the COVID-19 outbreak in India, all the television and film shootings were indefinitely stalled from 19 March 2020, and the series shooting was postponed.
+However, due to the COVID-19 outbreak in India the series shooting was postponed.
 After four months, the shooting of the series began in July 2020.
+The first promo was released on 30 July 2020 featuring the leads and premiered on 24 August 2020 at 7:30 pm time slot on StarPlus.

 On 16 September 2020, the shoot was stalled after Rajeshwari Sachdev tested positive for COVID-19.
 Sachdev shot for her sequences from her home until she recovered.
 The show took a five-year leap on 28 March 2021.
+On 21 April 2021, due to the sudden halt in the series' shooting, its 7.30 slot was given to another StarPlus show, Pandya Store.

 On 13 April 2021, Manav Gohil tested positive for COVID-19.
 On the same day, Chief Minister of Maharashtra, Uddhav Thackeray, announced a sudden curfew from 15 April 2021, and the series' shooting was halted.
 Later, it was reported that the show would be shifted to Bikaner to continue shooting.
-After many discussions with the team about further shooting, the producers decided to wait until lockdown completes in Maharashtra and then continue shooting once Gohil recovers.
-On 20 April 2021, the last of the show's 206 episodes was broadcast.
+After many discussions with the team about further shooting, the producers decided to wait until lockdown in Maharashtra is lifted and then continue shooting once Gohil recovers.
+On 20 April 2021, the last episode of the show was broadcast.

-Release

-The first promo was released on 30 July 2020 featuring the leads and premiered on 24 August 2020 at 7:30 pm time slot on StarPlus.

-On 21 April 2021, due to the sudden halt in the series' shooting, its 7.30 slot was given to another StarPlus show, Pandya Store.